 “It was a motley crew of enthusiastic amateurs who did their best but their cars weren’t very efficient.
 The best local performer only managed 500 km over the entire eight days of the event, and you could pack the whole convoy of people into a bus.”

 In 2019, Jordaan sold the Sasol Solar Challenge to Robert Walker, whose events company ran the 2018 event.

-The Sasol Solar Challenge convoy now tops 350 people including support teams, medical staff, media vehicles, TV crews, caterers, mobile weather stations and specialised analytics teams.
+The Sasol Solar Challenge convoy now traditionally tops 350 people including support teams, medical staff, media vehicles, TV crews, caterers, mobile weather stations and specialised analytics teams.